windowsgamessamples/UnityPorting/README.md

 ## Building to Windows Store App from Unity

-You must do this before the Windows Store app will work.
+**You must do this before the Windows Store app will work and after every change in Unity!**

 - File > Build Settings > Windows Store.
 - Select Xaml/C# and 8.1
 - Build out on top of \PlatformerApps\PlatformerWindowsStore folder

+Your files will not be overwritten.
+If you add new plugins, you will need to manually update the project file.

 ## Building Windows Phone App from Unity

-You must do this before the Windows Phone app will work.
+**You must do this before the Windows Phone app will work and afer every change in Unity!**

 - File > Build Settings > Windows Phone
 - Select Xaml/C#
 - Build out on top of \PlatformerApps\PlatformerWindowsPhone folder

+Your files will not be overwritten.
+If you add new plugins, you will need to manually update the project file.

 ## The Windows Solution